secret-traitor/secret-traitor/README.md

 # Secret Traitor

 This is a web application for a social deduction game where members of an evil faction are hidden among the players.

 ## Useful commands

+You should be able to do everything you need using the Makefile, but here are some useful commands for a CDK TypeScript project.

 - `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile